montoyamoraga/tiny-trainable-instruments/docs/md/input-color.md

 hello_tiny_world: Cycles through all the LEDs and their colors.

-inst0_buzzer: Outputs sounds using a buzzer.
+color_buzzer: Outputs sounds using a buzzer.

 ## Documentation